A Guide To TomTom Telematics Devices

 Save more money on fuel and add to your efficiency by tracking your route and finding the best, and quickest way through traffic congestion, while adding to your list of happy customers who didn’t get a late delivery that day!

 When your drivers are out on the road, they are representing your company, and poor driving or speeding can reflect poorly on your business’ reputation.
 Track how they’re doing and you could protect your reputation.
 And improving your drivers’ habits can also reduce your insurance costs.

-Collect data on throttle position, fuel use, and engine diagnostics to catch potential problems and prevent breakdown of your vehicles.
+Collect data on throttle position, fuel use, and engine diagnostics to catch potential problems and prevent the breakdown of your vehicles.
 While regular maintenance will be part of your standard way of working, the tracking systems can tell you where to look if there’s a problem.

 4. Types of device

 TomTom WEBFLEET is the software that powers and collates all the tracking data from the telematics devices.
 It is browser-based, so you can easily log in from anywhere and see how your fleet is doing, and because it’s hosted by TomTom, it’s a completely scalable solution.
 No matter how big your fleet of vehicles is, and with WEBFLEET Mobile you can keep track of everything on your tablet or mobile.

 TomTom’s WEBFLEET Tachograph Manager gives you scheduled and automatic download of your tachograph data, and shows you how much driving time each driver has left, so you can pick the best driver to take the next job.
 Keep up-to-date with legislation changes and any fines through the same system.